oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 This sample demonstrates how to create an Oracle DB service on Kubernetes cluster and create RCU schema on the Oracle DB being used by a Fusion Middleware domain.

-The directory contains following sample scripts to Start an Oracle DB service in default namespace, Stop the Oracle DB service, Create an RCU schema and Drop the RCU schema
+The directory contains following sample scripts to start an Oracle DB service in default namespace, stop the Oracle DB service, create an RCU schema and drop the RCU schema

 ```
 $ ./start-db-service.sh